TA-Lib/ta-lib-python/README.md

 TA-Lib also provides an abstract interface for calling functions.
-Our wrapper for the abstract interface is somewhat different from the upstream implentation.
+Our wrapper for the abstract interface is somewhat different from the upstream implementation.
 The abstract interface is designed to make the TA-Lib easily introspectable and dynamically programmable.
 Of course Python allows for these things too, but this helps do some of the heavy lifting for you, making it much easier to for example add a TA-Lib indicator control panel to a